JUGALHKEDIA/Face-Recognition-and-Expression-Recognition-system/README.md

 Face recognition system mainly consists of ___ parts

-1) building dataset.
+1. building dataset.
 Here I used Microsoft bing's image search API to build celebrity dataset.
 Given the list of celebrities to the API program and a parameter N (***number of images to obtain***) the program looks for Top N number of pictures of each celebrity.
 Checks for open-source licensing agreement for the images and stores them into a directory-file structure.
 A further human check on these directories is made since there may be redundant copies of celeb phots or other kind of errors.

-2) Deep transfer matric learning
+2. Deep transfer matric learning
 - The method of using pretrained model so that we don't have to train our model from scratch.
 Advantages:
-a) saves a lot on actual training time.
+a. saves a lot on actual training time.
-b) is highly accurate.
+b. is highly accurate.
 (99.38% training accuracy on Labeled Faces in the Wild (LFW) dataset as quoted by Davis King).

 -Instead of trying to optput single label(or even the cordinates/bounding box region of objects in an image), with the help of Deep transfer matric learning model we are instead outputting a real-valued feature vector.